How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Governing Agency Oklahoma District Courts

 Oklahoma usury law is governed by Oklahoma District Courts.
-The maximum allowable interest rate is 10% (10% maximum for loans under $100,000).
-Penalties for exceeding the usury limit include: Forfeiture of all interest.
-The statute of limitations for enforcing a promissory note in Oklahoma is 5 years.
+The maximum allowable interest rate is 10% (10% maximum (6% absent a written agreement); licensed lenders may charge more under the Consumer Credit Code.).
+Penalties for exceeding the usury limit include: Forfeiture of all interest; twice the usurious interest paid may be recovered (Okla.
+Const. art.
+XIV, sec.
+3).
+The statute of limitations for enforcing a promissory note in Oklahoma is 6 years.
 Notarization is not required but recommended.
 Our documents are designed to comply with Oklahoma law and include all required provisions.

 Frequently Asked Questions